tauplatform/rhomobile-docs/docs/en/7.1/guide/apisummary.md

 # RhoMobile API Summary
 Below is a list of the new common APIs for RhoMobile Suite 7.1, which are recommended for all new projects.
-If you're moving a 2.x app to 7.x, please consult the [2.x migration guide](apiusage).
+If you're moving a app built with previous version of Rhodes to 7.x, please consult the [7.x migration guide](apiusage).

 ## 7.1 APIs
 <div class="alert alert-warning">